Marie Jones

 Sarah Marie Jones OBE (born 1951) is a Belfast-based actress and playwright.
 Born into a working-class Protestant family, Jones was an actress for several years before turning her hand to writing.
 Her plays have been staged on Broadway as well as across Ireland.

 Charabanc / DubbelJoint

-She helped found the Charabanc Theatre Company, an all-women touring group.
+Jones helped found the Charabanc Theatre Company, an all-women touring group, in 1983.
 It was created to help counteract the lack of roles for women, and which produced a series of collaboratively written original works.
 The group’s first play, Lay Up Your Ends, based on a strike by mill girls in the early part of the 20th century, was an immediate hit.
 She remained with Charabanc until 1990 when she left and co-founded the DubbelJoint theatre group in 1991.

 Plays

-She wrote five plays for the Replay Theatre Company, including Under Napoleon’s Nose (1988).
+Jones wrote five plays for the Replay Theatre Company, including Under Napoleon’s Nose (1988).
 The play for which she may be best-known is Stones in His Pockets, a play based on the idea of a Hollywood film company filming a movie in a small Irish village and the resulting impact on that community.
 This was performed on Broadway to critical acclaim.